 As strange as it may seem, the more disengaged you are from the outcome, the more effective you will be at getting what you want.

 Both persuasion and negotiation require passive forms of communication where you are helping the other party to change their opinion.
 However, there are many situations where being passive won't be sufficient to get your point across, as you have to be precise about your meaning.
 When these occasions arise, it is necessary to communicate assertively so that you are unambiguous and easy to understand.

-Software developers should be assertive in their answer whenever asked for their opinion.
-A professional software developer should either be sure or not-sure about their opinion.
+Software developers should be assertive in their answers whenever asked for their opinion.
+A professional software developer should either be sure or not sure about their opinion.
 If they are not sure, it is usually fine to say so, as even the most experienced people have doubts as to the right thing to do.
 If they are sure, they should state their opinion directly, honestly, and respectfully:

 Being direct is getting straight to the point.